MaiFlava1/Study/Note/Basic/Basic Shaping Theory/Projection.md

 		- 2-point perspective
 		- 3-point perspective
 - Orthographic Projection
-	- All the objects with differenc
+	- All the objects with different distance have same size ratio.
 - Isometric Projection
+	-
 - Axonometric Projection